 What is a tsunami?

 A tsunami is a series of massive, rapid waves and rises in sea level that cause surges of water, typically due to underwater explosions, landslides, volcanic activity or most commonly, earthquakes.
-The majority of tsunamis occur in the Pacific Ocean’s “Ring of Fire” and moderately occur in the Mediterranean Sea, Caribbean Sea and Atlantic Ocean and Indian Ocean.
-Waves can crash onto land at dozens to hundreds of miles per an hour and feet tall.
+The majority of tsunamis occur in the Pacific Ocean’s “Ring of Fire," they can also occur in the Mediterranean Sea, Caribbean Sea, Atlantic Ocean and Indian Ocean.
+These giant waves can crash onto land at dozens to hundreds of miles per hour.

-Tsunamis have the ability to wipe out homes, schools and public infrastructure, robbing kids of the security they need to stay healthy, develop and grow.
-Flooding can disable sanitation facilities and contaminate water supplies, increasing the risk of diseases like cholera and diarrhea.
-With entire communities and cities swallowed whole, children have no choice but to leave their homes in search of safety—sometimes even orphaned and alone.
+Tsunamis have the ability to wipe out homes, schools and public infrastructure, robbing kids of the resources and security they need to stay healthy, develop and grow.
+They can disable sanitation facilities and contaminate water supplies, increasing the risk of diarrheal disease and cholera.
+With entire communities and cities swallowed whole, children have no choice but to leave their homes in search of safety — some with their families, others orphaned and alone.

-When disaster strikes, UNICEF is always among the first on the ground—sometimes even days before to preposition supplies—and the last to leave.
-UNICEF hosts the largest humanitarian supply warehouse in the world, and through its network, UNICEF is able to deliver lifesaving supplies to anywhere within 48–72 hours.
+Any time disaster strikes, UNICEF is among the first on the ground, sometimes arriving days before to preposition lifesaving supplies.
+UNICEF's supply operation, which includes the largest humanitarian supply warehouse in the world, enables the delivery of lifesaving supplies to anywhere in the world within 48 to 72 hours.

-- Keeping children alive through clean water, adequate sanitation, basic nutrition and routine medical care services
+- providing safe water, adequate sanitation, basic nutrition and routine medical care services

-- Caring for separated and orphaned children: finding, identifying and reuniting them with surviving family members
+- caring for separated and orphaned children, and working to find, identify and reunite them with surviving family members

-- Getting children back in school, learning and playing in safe UNICEF Child-Friendly Spaces to help them cope with trauma and regain a sense of childhood
+- getting children back to learning and playing, providing safe Child-Friendly Spaces to help children cope with trauma and regain a sense of normalcy

 Learn more about how UNICEF works to address climate change and its impact on children.